top of page

 Upcoming Meetings

 We meet in person AND online via Google Meet the second Wednesday of each month at noon.
-Everyone is welcome - we seek input from all sectors of the Webster community.
+Many of us join during our lunch break.
+Everyone is welcome and encouraged to participate.
+In fact, our goal is to have representation from all walks of life, to better meet the needs of the whole community.

 Reminders